dotnetcore/FlubuCore/README.md

 * Special thanks to [@ironcev](https://github.com/ironcev) for greatly improving readme and for giving some valuable advices.
 * Special thanks to [@alexinea](https://github.com/https://github.com/alexinea) for translating whole documentation to Chinese.

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

+## .NET Foundation

+This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org) .